-In previous versions of the inventory, these functions were developed by Transport Research Laboratory (TRL) on behalf of DfT in 2009.
-However, the source of fuel consumption factors changed in the 2014 inventory and factors for all vehicle types are now derived from the fuel consumption-speed relationships given in the COPERT 5 source.
+The emission and fuel consumption factors are taken from the EMEP/EEA Emissions Inventory Guidebook 201924 where they are expressed as functions related to average speed and are consistent with the factors in COPERT 5.3.
 COPERT 5 "Computer Programme to Calculate Emissions from Road Transport" is a model and database of vehicle emission factors developed on behalf of the European Environment Agency and is used widely by other Member States to calculate emissions from road transport.
-It is a source of emission factors recommended for national inventory compilation according to the EMEP/EEA Emissions Inventory Guidebook 2016.
-It includes a method for estimating emissions from passenger cars which applies a year-dependent 'real-world' correction to the average type-approval CO2 factor weighted by new car sales in the UK from 2005-2016.
-The new car average type-approval CO2 factors for cars in different engine size bands were provided by the Society of Motor Manufacturers and Traders.
+For fuel consumption, the approach includes a method for estimating emissions from passenger cars which applies a year-dependent 'real-world' correction to the average type-approval CO2 factor weighted by new car sales in the UK from 2005-2018.
+The new car average type-approval CO2 factors for cars in different engine size bands were provided by the Society of Motor Manufacturers and Traders25.
 The real-world uplift uses empirically-derived equations in the Guidebook that take account of average engine capacity and vehicle mass.
-Previously, the inventory calibrated speed-fuel consumption curves for HGVs and buses with independent data from DfT on the fuel efficiencies of these vehicles obtained from surveys of haulage companies and bus operators' fuel returns.
-However, DfT have recently found the data to be less complete than was previously considered and therefore less suitable for use in the inventory.
+The uplift is applied to the speed-related functions given in the Guidebook.
+For other vehicle types, the fuel consumption-speed curves provided in the Guidebook are used without a further uplift